xieyuheng/inner/papers/publish/boundaries-as-types.md

   // By using `Boundary(I)` as coordinate,
   // we can get `x`'s boundary by applying `x`
   // to elements of `Boundary(I)` -- `I::0` and `I::1`.

-  // This means we overload the syntax of function application
-  // to get the boundary of higher inductive elements.
-  // This is the idea of lambda encoding.

   // To introduce a 2-dimensional element,
   // we map `Boundary(I, I)` to 1-skeleton,